byggkpi-ai/Power-BI-Bygge-og-eiendomsbok/README.md

 # Power BI: Bygge- og eiendomsbok

 This Power BI app is under testing.
-It includes several interactive charts connected to public statistics databases of Norway Statistics about prices and indexes that are relevant about Norwegian Construction and Real Estate.
+It includes several interactive charts connected to public statistics databases of [Statistics Norway](https://www.ssb.no) about prices and indexes that are relevant about Norwegian Construction and Real Estate.
 All the text of the charts and sliders is in Norwegian.

 Screenshot:
 <img src="Documents/Bygge- og eiendomsbok.png" alt="Bygge- og eiendomsbok" style="width: 1000px" />